Pentaglot Dictionary: Structure

 Below were the renderings of the first term, "Heaven," on the first page of the first section, "Astronomy":

 Manuscripts and editions

-The Yuzhi Wuti Qing Wenjian has been transmitted in three known manuscripts, held by the Beijing Palace Museum, the Yonghe Temple, and the British Museum in London.
+The dictionary has been transmitted in three known manuscripts, held by the Beijing Palace Museum, the Yonghe Temple, and the British Museum in London.
 A print edition doesn’t seem to exist.
-In 1957, the Ethnic Publishing House (Nationalities Publishing House, Minzu Chubanshe, 民族出版社) published a photo-mechanic reproduction of the dictionary, which was reprinted in 1998.
+In 1957, the Publishing House of Minority Nationalities published a photo-mechanic reproduction of the dictionary, which was reprinted in 1998.
 In 1967, Japanese scholars recompiled it and added Latin transliteration into a work known as the Interpretation of the Wuti Qing Wenjian.
 In 1967, an edition was published in Japan that added transliterations of Manchu, the Manchu transcriptions of the other languages and a Japanese translation.
 In 2013, a critical edition with complete transliterations as well as indices for all five languages was published in Germany.